 Now, some of you must be worried about the events of an MRI.
 This section of the discussion will serve to dispel any qualms that you might have about the process as we narrate the procedure in the simplest words possible.
 The zero-step also known as the preparatory step, is all about preparing yourself mentally for the procedure.
 Since the procedure is mainly invasive, no special preparatory steps need to be taken.
 However, you will be asked to remove any wearable items which might interfere with the process of magnetic imaging.
 Some of these items include watches, wigs, and artificial jewellery.

-Now coming towards the main question, the person undergoing an MRI is asked to lie inside the MRI machine.
+Now coming to the main question, the person undergoing an MRI is asked to lie inside the MRI machine.
 The machine is just like a long narrow tube, but don’t be worried, you can still talk to the technician in the next room.
 An emergency phone is installed in the room next to the one containing the MRI machine!
 If you are claustrophobic, you will be given a sleeping pill.
 Sleeping through the process might actually be a good idea since the machine produces loud thumping noises, which some people find extremely disturbing.
 However, that is only because they forget to put the muffs on!
 In some MRI scans, there is a need to produce sharp images of the internal tissues and muscles.
 To achieve that objective, a contrast material called gadolinium is used.
 Don’t worry!
 It is completely safe and non-allergenic.

 While there is no doubt on the efficiency of the procedure, there is no denying the fact that MRIs can cost the person undergoing them quite a fortune.
 A brain MRI can cost as much as one thousand USD, which is considered quite a hefty sum, especially in countries like Pakistan.
 It is pertinent to mention here that this is not an exact figure by any means.
 The cost can vary tremendously from one machine to another and from one institute to another.
-But Luckily in Pakistan Transparent Hands provides free MRI in Pakistan with the help of their panel institutes and kind donors.
+But Luckily in Pakistan, Transparent Hands provides free MRI in Pakistan with the help of their panel institutes and kind donors.

 Free MRI in Pakistan